-This is a review and overview of the trending researches in automobile brake pad production processes, formulations, materials, and properties.
-Most of the works attempt mainly on replacing asbestos found to be carcinogenic with base materials with other ingredients in various formulations and particle sizes.
-Though most of the replacements are non-hazardous with properties such mechanical and tribological cauterizations comparing well with the traditional asbestos based brake pad.
+Abstract: The reviews of automobile brake pad production processes, formulations, materials, and properties revealed most works attempt mainly on replacing asbestos found to be carcinogenic with base materials with other ingredients in various formulations and particle sizes.
 The overview of these trends suggests the need to replace not only the asbestos but also the commonly used epoxy resins or phenolic resins or phenol formaldehyde binders that has been found to corrode outside plates of brake assembly.
-These reviews has thrust a new research direction of replacing the asbestos and inorganic resins with agro based materials of Cashew Nut Shell and Plant Gum binder respectively to obtain a substantially green based brake pads that are non-injurious to human health and does not corrode any parts of the brake pads assembly
+Therefore, this paper thrust a new research direction of replacing the asbestos and inorganic resins with agro based materials of Cashew Nut Shell and Plant Gum binder respectively to obtain a substantially green based brake pads that are non-injurious to human health and does not corrode any parts of the brake pads assembly.
+Taguchi design of experimental method was deployed to formulate twenty seven (27) different formulations with the help of Minitab Software approach.
+The particle size of the compositions was 300μm and the produced composites have favourable properties such as BHN, Compressive Strength, coefficient of friction, wear rate and very high ash content retention suggesting good thermal capacity of the brake pads.
+The values obtained respectively are 76.66BHN,12.187N/mm2, 0.4848, 1.16mg/m and 97.71%.

-Keywords: Brake pad, Compositions, Properties, Materials, Cashew Nutshell, Plant Gum
+Keywords: Brake pad, Composites, Compositions, Cashew Nutshell, Plant Gum binder

-Introduction 1.
+1. Introduction

-Brake pads are disc components in automobiles of steel plates backed friction materials bound to the surface.
-They bound unto the surface facing the brake disc and are placed in wheel assembly to continuously clamp and hold wheels to slow down or completely stop their motion [1].
+The automobiles brake pad composites are steel plates backed and are the friction materials that grip the disc of the wheel assembly.
+Thev are in the assembly to continuously clamp and hold wheels to slow down or completely stop their motion [1].
 The function is to regulate the speed of moving automobile as it convert the kinetic energy to thermal energy by friction and sending the heat produced to the surroundings.
-Most of the automotive brake pads available in the market are either classified as metallic, semi-metallic or non-asbestos organic (NAO) materials [2].
+Most of the automotive brake pads available in the market are either classified as metallic, semi-metallic or nonasbestos organic (NAO) materials [2].
 Friction materials include binders, structural materials, fillers and frictional additives.
-Those containing metal powders are called semimetallic friction materials while those of asbestos are called asbestos friction materials.
+Those containing metal powders are called semi-metallic friction materials while those of asbestos called asbestos friction are materials.
 Those without asbestos are referred to as asbestos-free non-asbestos friction materials.

 Brake shoes are located inside a drum for drum brake type so that on application of brakes, the shoe is forced outward and pressed against the drum.
-Disc brakes operate in similar way except that drum brakes are enclosed while disc brakes are exposed to environment [3].
-In 1930s, Ferodo changed to thermosetting resins and produced molded instead of knitted linings.
+Disc brakes operate in similar way except that drum brakes are enclosed while disc brakes are exposed to environment [3].In 1930s, Ferodo changed to thermosetting resins and produced molded instead of knitted linings.